guojin-yan/OpenVINO-CSharp-API/README.md

 ## 🗂 API Reference

-If you want to learn more information, you can refer to: [OpenVINO™ C# API API Documented](https://guojin-yan.github.io/OpenVINO™ C# API.docs/index.html)
+If you want to learn more information, you can refer to: [OpenVINO™ C# API API Documented](https://guojin-yan.github.io/OpenVINO-CSharp-API.docs/index.html)
-(API Documented is under construction)

 ## 🔃 Update log